CBI makes the following representative available for speaking engagements at conferences, events, and meetings:

 Director and Coordinator of Programs

-Steve Olweean speaks on a variety of related topics, including conflict transformation; social healing; concepts of “the other”, dynamics of fear, social paranoia, and fear-based belief systems; negative stereotypes, prejudice, the creation of enemy images; psycho-social development and identity; cultural myths and ethos; intergenerational consequences of inherited trauma; victim-perpetrator dynamics; cross-cultural, inter-religious, and cross-border engagement and dialogue; compassion, reconciliation, and forgiveness; public engagement and empowerment; and local capacity building at both the grass roots and social institutional level for promoting an authentic world culture of peace.
+Steve Olweean speaks on a variety of related topics, including conflict transformation; social healing; concepts of “the Other“, dynamics of fear, social paranoia, and fear-based belief systems; negative stereotypes, prejudice, and the creation of enemy images; psycho-social development and identity; cultural myths and ethos; intergenerational consequences of inherited trauma; victim-perpetrator dynamics; cross-cultural, inter-religious, and cross-border engagement and dialogue; compassion, reconciliation, and forgiveness; public engagement and empowerment; and local capacity building at both the grass roots and social institutional level.

 Particularly since 9-11 he has spoken and been interviewed frequently both in and outside the US to increase understanding among the public of Middle Eastern and Islamic Culture, social/psychological dynamics of fear and communal paranoia, and to promote direct, cross-cultural dialogue as an antidote to the toxic energy of fear.
 He also addresses activism in Humanistic Psychology through putting humanistic principles to work in the world improving psycho-social conditions, and has published writings on the above speaking topics.